Retail Management Internship

 After your Internship

-After the summer is over and you've finished your internship, there are still more opportunities for you in the retail industry and with the Center for Retailing.
+After the summer is over and you've finished your internship, there are still more opportunities for you in the retail industry and with the Miller Center.
 Many companies offer permanent positions to their interns upon graduation.
 Some students receive permanent job offers at the end of their internship!